ajancheta/Hair-Salon-Administrator/README.md

 * INSERT INTO stylists (id, name) VALUES (1, "Chelsey Savage"), (2, "Channey Tang Ho");
 * CREATE TABLE clients (id PRIMARY KEY, stylist_id INT);
 * INSERT INTO clients (id, stylist_id, name, phone) VALUES (1, "Chelsey Savage", 5032334444), (2, "Channey Tang Ho", 5031112222);
 * For each id in each table: assign the id's to become the primary key.

 ## Known Bugs

 _Client phone numbers will save as integer 0 in the database despite user inputs.
 The delete client button is still in progress, but the functionality to delete all clients is present.

+## Commit History
+_Due to complication with git earlier today, some of my commit history was lost.
+There are screen shots of what I committed throughout the day within the img directory nested in the wwwroot directory.

 ## Support and contact details